 Anguilla Lit Fest

-ANNOUNCING THE 2ND ANNUAL ANGUILLA LIT FEST: A LITERARY JOLLIFICATION
+ANNOUNCING THE 5TH ANNUAL ANGUILLA LIT FEST: A LITERARY JOLLIFICATION

-The Anguilla Lit Fest pays homage to Anguilla’s literary heritage and offers yet another great reason for visitors to come to the island during the early summer period for the three day event.
+The Anguilla Lit Fest: A Literary Jollification pays homage to Anguilla’s literary heritage and offers yet another great reason for visitors to come to the island during the early summer period for the three-day event.
 A registration fee of US$150.00 includes a welcome cocktail party, breakfast and lunch presentations, special sessions with the authors and fun-filled evening soirees.
+A special Residents’ rate of US$100.00 is being extended while one-day passes are also available for US$85.00 each day.
 The program includes a free day to ensure that participants will have the opportunity to experience the best of all Anguilla has to offer.
-Last year, arrangements were made for a cross section of students from the Primary Schools to interact with the visiting authors and for students from the Secondary School to attend the presentation of the event headliner as specially invited guests.
+As in previous years, arrangements are being made for a cross-section of students from the Primary Schools to interact with the visiting authors, and for students from the Secondary School to attend the presentation of the event headliner as specially invited guests.

 Rhona Richardson, a member of the Anguilla Community Foundation explains the concept of the Jollification as “a getting together of people to share and help neighbors.”
 This was done through the plowing and planting of ground (fields), all against the backdrop of men working together, women cooking, and children playing, while the work was carried out free of cost, with much laughter, singing and “jollification.”
 Noted economist, historian, author and playwright, Marcel Fahie writes that through the Jollification, “We helped each other with the construction of our homes.
 Mutual aid and assistance in the form of free labor was also employed to build community facilities, access roads to and from isolated parts of villages, church buildings, community halls and playing fields.
 The spirit and elements of the jollification survive to this day in various forms.
 Most notable is the contribution of our time and effort to furthering the programs of our religious and charitable organizations.”